 “Two years prior to getting a second opinion, I’d tell my doctors about the lump under my arm and they’d say because of my age and no direct family history I shouldn’t worry,” Harris said.
 “It got bigger and I knew something wasn’t right and when they finally diagnosed me I was fortunate because it was still fairly early in that I was at Stage 2 A.”

-In January, Harris completed her chemotherapy treatments and three months later, she underwent the last of radiation treatment.
+In January, Harris completed her chemotherapy treatments at Saint Agnes and three months later, she underwent the last of radiation.
 Now, she is focused on helping others.

 “My mother asked me what was I going to do now and I told her I needed some time to process everything, but that I knew I wanted to help others,” Harris said.
 “You’d be amazed at how many young women have the same story that I have and this is clearly an issue.
 So, if we can have some sort of support to make sure young women get treatment and get the assistance they need, that’s what I want to do.”